MakieOrg/TopoPlots.jl/docs/src/eeg.md

 ## Subset of channels
 If you only ask to plot a subset of channels, we highly recommend to define your bounding geometry yourself.
 We follow MNE functionality and normalize the positions prior to interpolation / plotting.
-If you only use a subset of channels, the positions will be relative to eachother, not at absolute coordinates.
+If you only use a subset of channels, the positions will be relative to each other, not at absolute coordinates.

 ```@example general
 f = Figure()